-On January 14, 2019, we entered into a Profit Participation Arrangement with ABG Intermediate Holdings 2, LLC ("ABG") where we purchased: (i) participation rights in up to 49% of the net (i.e. post-expense) cannabis revenues from certain existing ABG brands into perpetuity, (ii) guaranteed minimum receipt of \$10 million annually for ten years (prorated based on total consideration paid to ABG) in quarterly payments for participation rights, (iii) preferred supplier rights of all cannabinoid ingredients for products under cannabis-related licenses of certain existing ABG brands into perpetuity, (iv) preferred royalty rates for the Company to license and develop cannabis products for brands currently within the ABG portfolio, and (v) first negotiation and matching rights related to participation for this arrangement, we paid to date approximately \$33 million in cash and 1,680,214 shares of Class 2 common stock.
-We also agreed to pay approximately \$83 million, in a combination of Class 2 common stock and up to \$17 million in cash at ABG's election, upon certain triggers relating to the regulatory status of THC in the United States, or receipt of \$5,000 in participation rights distributions from cannabis products containing THC outside the United States, in accordance with terms outlined in the arrangement.
+On January 14, 2019, we entered into a Profit Participation Arrangement with ABG Intermediate Holdings 2, LLC ("ABG") where we purchased: (i) participation rights in up to 49% of the net (i.e. post-expense) cannabis revenues from certain existing ABG brands into perpetuity, (ii) guaranteed minimum receipt of \$10 million annually for ten years (prorated based on total consideration paid to ABG) in quarterly payments for participation rights, (iii) preferred supplier rights of all cannabinoid ingredients for products under cannabis-related licenses of certain existing ABG brands into perpetuity, (iv) preferred royalty rates for the Company to license and develop cannabis products for brands currently within the ABG portfolio, and (v) first negotiation and matching rights related to participation rights in net cannabis revenues for any additional brands acquired by ABG after entering into the Profit Participation

+Arrangement.
+As consideration for this arrangement, we paid to date approximately \$33 million in cash and 1,680,214 shares of Class 2 common stock.
+We also agreed to pay approximately \$83 million, in a combination of Class 2 common stock and up to \$17 million in cash at ABG's election, upon certain triggers relating to the regulatory status of THC in the United States, or receipt of \$5 million in participation rights distributions from cannabis products containing THC outside the United States, in accordance with terms outlined in the arrangement.

 On February 15, 2019, we acquired Natura Naturals Holdings Inc. ("Natura"), a licensed cultivator under the Cannabis Act specializing in greenhouse cultivation.
 Our acquisition of Natura increases our capacity to supply high-quality branded cannabis products to the Canadian market.
 The preliminary purchase price of approximately \$54 million consists of approximately \$15 million in cash and 180,332 shares of Class 2 common stock issued on closing, approximately \$20 million contingent consideration based on production levels, and effective settlement of pre-existing debt and previously held interest.
 Refer to "Part I, Item 1.
-Note 13 - Business Combinations" to our financial statements appearing elsewhere in this Quarterly Report on Form 10-Q for further details.
+Note 15 - Business Combinations" to our financial statements appearing elsewhere in this Quarterly Report on Form 10-Q for further details.

-On February 27, 2019, we acquired FHF Holdings Ltd. ("Manitoba Harvest"), a distributor of a diverse portfolio of hemp-based natural food and wellness products that will enable to the Company to expand into the growing CBD product market in the United States.
+On February 28, 2019, we acquired FHF Holdings Ltd. ("Manitoba Harvest"), a developer and distributor of a diverse portfolio of hemp-based natural food and wellness products that will enable to the Company to expand into the growing CBD product market in the United States.
 The preliminary purchase price of approximately \$310 million consists of approximately \$115 million in cash and 1,209,946 shares of Class 2 common stock issued on closing, approximately \$37 million in cash payable and approximately \$32 million in Class 2 common stock issuable six months after closing, and approximately \$29 million contingent consideration based on gross branded CBD product sales in the United States in 2019.
 Refer to "Part I, Item 1.
-Note 13 - Business Combinations" to our financial statements appearing elsewhere in this Quarterly Report on Form 10-Q for further details.
+Note 15 - Business Combinations" to our financial statements appearing elsewhere in this Quarterly Report on Form 10-Q for further details.